Understand Drooling Symptoms, Causes and Treatments

 Health professionals can inject Botox into the salivary glands to reduce saliva production.

-This treatment usually has no major side effects.
-It doesn't always work, but when it does, it can reduce drooling for a few months.
+• This treatment usually has no major side effects.
+It doesn't always work, but when it does, it can reduce drool for a few months.

 Medications

-In people whose drooling results from allergies, taking allergy medications can help limit excessive saliva production.
+In people who suffer with this symptom resulting from allergies, taking allergy medications can help limit excessive saliva production.

-Doctors can also prescribe specific medications to curb saliva to people with neurological conditions.
+Doctors can also prescribe specific medications to curb saliva in people with neurological conditions.

 Surgery

-A doctor will only recommend surgery if the drooling is excessive, causes respiratory infections, and does not respond to other treatment options.
+A doctor will only recommend surgery if the drool is excessive, causes respiratory infections, and does not respond to other treatment options.

 Make an appointment just in few minutes - Call Us Now